gravitational/workshop/gravity_networking.md

 Notes:
 - The default route still goes towards the host network, we only want the overlay network to use the overlay network interfaces.
-- Because we’ve created more specific routes for our virtual network, if those IP addresses also exist on our customers network, the packets will no longer be routed to the customers network.
+- Because we’ve created more specific routes for our virtual network, if those IP addresses also exist on our customer's network, the packets will no longer be routed to the customers network.

 Let’s inspect the routing configuration: